-- 4.45 The Board shall do the following things by resolution at a meeting of the Board, and the vote on the resolution shall be open to the public: - a) Make a determination that a Board member has breached this Code of Conduct; - b) Impose a sanction on a Board member for a breach of this Code of Conduct; - c) Confirm or revoke a determination regarding a Board member's breach of this Code of Conduct; and - d) Confirm, vary or revoke a sanction after confirming or revoking a determination regarding a Board member's breach of this Code of Conduct. - 4.46 The meeting may be closed to the public if the breach or alleged breach involves: - a) The security of the property of the Board; - b) The disclosure of intimate, personal or financial information in respect of a member of the Board or committee, an employee or prospective employee of the Board or a pupil or his or her parent or guardian; - c) The acquisition or disposal of a school site; - d) Decisions in respect of negotiations with employees of the Board; or - e) Litigation affecting the Board. - 4.47 A Board member who is alleged to have breached this Code of Conduct shall not vote on any of the resolutions listed above with regard to the alleged breach(s).
+- 4.53 The Board shall do the following things by resolution at a meeting of the Board, and the vote on the resolution shall be open to the public: - a) Make a determination that a Board Member has breached this Code of Conduct; - b) Impose a sanction on a Board Member for a breach of this Code of Conduct; - Confirm or revoke a determination regarding a Board Member's breach of this Code of Conduct; and

-- 4.48 In an election year, a Code of Conduct complaint respecting a trustee who is seeking re-election shall not be initiated during the period 1 September and ending after the first Board meeting following the election.
+- d) Confirm, vary or revoke a sanction after confirming or revoking a determination regarding a Board Member's breach of this Code of Conduct. - 4.54 The meeting may be closed to the public if the breach or alleged breach involves: - a) The security of the property of the Board; - b) The disclosure of intimate, personal or financial information in respect of a member of the Board or committee, an employee or prospective employee of the Board or a pupil or their parent or guardian; - c) The acquisition or disposal of a school site; - d) Decisions in respect of negotiations with employees of the Board; or - e) Litigation affecting the Board. - 4.55 A Board Member who is alleged to have breached this Code of Conduct shall not vote on any of the resolutions listed above with regard to the alleged breach(s). - 4.56 In an election year, a Code of Conduct complaint respecting a trustee who is seeking re-election shall not be initiated during the period 1 September and ending after the first Board meeting following the election.
 If the trustee who is the subject of the complaint is not re-elected, no review shall be undertaken.
-The limitation period for bringing a complaint shall be extended as necessary. - 4.49 The Statutory Powers Procedure Act does not apply to any of the enforcement provisions under section 218.3 of the Education Act.
-No formal trial-type hearing will be conducted. - 4.50 Nothing in this Code of Conduct prevents a Board member's breach of the Municipal Conflict of Interest Act from being dealt with in accordance with that Act.
+The limitation period for bringing a complaint shall be extended as necessary. - 4.57 The Statutory Powers Procedure Act does not apply to any of the enforcement provisions under section 218.3 of the Education Act.
+No formal trial-type hearing will be conducted. - 4.58 Nothing in this Code of Conduct prevents a Board Member's breach of the Municipal Conflict of Interest Act from being dealt with in accordance with that Act.